 2015 | $5.43 million |

-Here's how it works: If the first spouse to die doesn't use up his or her individual gift/estate tax exemption, the surviving spouse can use what's left.
+Here's how it works: If the first spouse to die doesn't use up their individual gift and estate tax exemption, the surviving spouse can use what's left.
 That gives the couple a total exemption of twice the individual exemption amount.
 They can share that total exemption amount in the way that provides the greatest tax benefit.
 For example, if each member of a couple has $10 million in assets, and the first one to die leaves everything to the other, no estate tax is owed because property left to a spouse is tax-free.
 When the survivor dies and leaves $20 million ($10 million plus the $10 million inherited from the other spouse) to their children, no estate tax will be due, even though the estate is over the exemption amount, because the estate can use some of the first spouse's unused exemption.

 To take advantage of the portability rule, an estate tax return must be filed to claim portability—even if no tax will be due.
 As commentators have pointed out, this means the IRS must process returns that don't provide any tax revenue, and taxpayers must pay experts to prepare these very complicated tax returns.